the-scarllette/graph_entropy/environments/lavaflow.md

 Lava spreads to adjacent squares each timestep.
 The agent needs to place blocks in order to protect the largest amount of area from lava.

+Inspired by an environment created by [Mohamed and Jimenez Rezende (2015)](https://arxiv.org/abs/1509.08731).

 <img src="environment_images/lavaflowenvironmentexample.png" alt="Lavaflow Environment Example" width="300"/>

 | Parameter        | Type                                        | Description                                                                     |